rajivbishwokarma/rsig/README.md

 ## 3. **Next version update**
 *TODO: Automate the process of file addition.*

-*TODO: Automate the device add process."
+*TODO: Automate the device add process.*

 ## 4. **Conclusion**
 This script was tested in Xilinx Vivado 2020.2 running on Ubuntu 2020.04.